Sports/Remedial/Deep Tissue Massage

 Remedial Massage is generally used when working with problems or injuries.
 This is basically using different forms of massage to resolve a muscular problem.
 We would almost always use some other form of treatment alongside Remedial Massage, such as stretching, mobility or strengthening exercises.
 Whereas Sports Massage would work either half body or full body, Remedial Massage would usually be used on a specific body area where the problem was.

 Either sessions are generally done with the client removing a certain amount of clothing and having oil applied to their skin.
 Often, clients don’t wish for this so we work through clothing with compression techniques.
 So if the thought of undressing and/or being covered in oil puts you off, it’s not a problem.

 Sessions are up to 60 minutes but initial session may go over.
-Payments can be taken via cash, cheque, bank transfer or credit card
+Payments can currently only be taken in cash.

 For all services, please wear appropriate clothing so we can inspect, assess and work on the body part(s) or be prepared to remove certain layers of clothing

 Appointments times are flexible but available from 9:30am – 6:00pm (last appointment) Monday – Thursday, 9:00am – 12:00pm Friday and Saturday 9:00-12:30

 Please give as much notice as possible for postponements/cancellations and at least 24 hours.
 While we cannot enforce a cancellation fee, we can refuse future appointments.
 Late cancellations and no-shows could mean someone else not being able to have an appointment they desperately need